JuliaAI/MLJ.jl/docs/src/evaluating_model_performance.md

 [Performance Measures](performance_measures.md).

-In addition to hold-out and cross-validation, the user can specify their own list of train/test pairs of row indices for resampling, or define their own re-usable resampling strategies.
+In addition to hold-out and cross-validation, the user can specify their list of train/test pairs of row indices for resampling, or define their re-usable resampling strategies.

 For simultaneously evaluating *multiple* models and/or data sets, see [Benchmarking](benchmarking.md).